Home > Meals on Wheels > FAQ's

 Can you deliver my meal for dinner?

-Our meals are cooked the previous day and chilled.
-Our delivery routes are designed to enable us to get the maximum number of meals to the maximum number of clients from Monday through Friday.
+Our meals are cooked and packaged the previous day.
+Our delivery routes are designed to enable us to get the maximum number of meals to the maximum number of clients Monday through Friday.
 Based on our current capacity, that means that meals are delivered in the middle of the day.

 What time of day will it be delivered?

-Can you leave the meal at my doorstep or in a cooler if I am not home?
+Can you leave the meal on my doorstep or in a cooler if I am not home?

-No. We deliver chilled food that must be kept at a specific temperature due to mandated food code and we cannot risk our clients’ health by leaving uneaten food UN-refrigerated for an unknown period of time.
-We can leave the meal in your refrigerator if you are willing to leave your door unlocked, or we can leave it with a neighbor if you let us know in advance.
-We will work with you on the best plan for handling these occasions.
+We deliver chilled food that must be kept at a specific temperature due to mandated food codes and we cannot risk our clients’ health by leaving meals un-refrigerated for an unknown period of time.
+We also like to see our clients do a wellness check to make sure they are ok.

 I am disabled; can I get Meals on Wheels?

-Meals on Wheels of Sonoma County is a program of the Council on Aging of Sonoma County which is a private non-profit established over 50 years ago to serve local seniors.
+Meals on Wheels of Sonoma County is a program run by the Council on Aging of Santa Rosa.
+COA is a private non-profit established over 55 years ago to serve local seniors.
 Only 38% of our annual budget is provided by Federal funding under the Older Americans Act.
-The rest of the money we need each year is generated through donations, fundraising events, and grants.
+The remaining funds needed each year are generated through donations, fundraising events, and grants.